• About

 A $1,000 deposit must accompany your nomination.
 Accepted payment methods:

-Submit the following documents to the returning officer before nominations close:
+You must lodge the following documents with the returning officer before nominations close:

 4. Lodgement

-Lodge your completed documents and deposit with the returning officer for the district you are contesting.
+All documents and the deposit must be lodged with the returning officer for the district you are contesting.

 Back to top